levz0r/gmail-tester/README.md

 const path = require("path");
 const gmail = require("gmail-tester");
 const email = await gmail.check_inbox(
-    path.resolve(__dirname, "credentials.json"),  // Assuming credentials.json is in the same directory where the example is.
+    path.resolve(__dirname, "credentials.json"),  // Assuming credentials.json is in the current directory.
+    path.resolve(__dirname, "gmail_token.json"),  // Look for gmail_token.json in the current directory (if it doesn't exists, it will be created by the script).
     "Activate Your Account",                      // We are looking for 'Activate Your Account' in the subject of the message.
     "no-reply@domain.com",                        // We are looking for a sender header which has 'no-reply@domain.com' in it.
     "<target-email>",                             // Which inbox to poll. credentials.json should contain the credentials to it.